Phase transitions at high and low densities for a rotating QCD matter from holography: Phase transitions at low densities for relativistic rotational velocities

 On the other hand, for $\bar{\mu} \leq \text{max}(\bar{\mu}_{EF}) \approx 0.414$, the effect of relativistic rotations is expected to be quite significant in phase transitions.
 At high temperatures and low densities, a large amount of energy is available for particle kinetics.
-In this case, the coexistence of the QGP and hadronic matter will be significant, and the phase transitions will not be described by the first-order ones.
+In this case, the coexistence of the QGP and hadronic matter will be significant, and the phase transitions will not be first-order.
 In Fig. \ref{fig8}, we have divided the space by the dashed lines A, B, and C. In practice, we could perform infinite subdivisions in the region $\bar{\mu} \leq \text{max}(\bar{\mu}_{EF})$.
 For each state at a fixed quark density in this region, the total Gibbs free energy must be given by an infinite sum over all plasma and hadron states, coexisting with different angular momentum.
 Therefore, the transitions must occur smoothly pointwise, not through a jump from one phase to another.
 As the temperature increases, we should observe a smooth (crossover) transition, governed by the behavior of the negative QCD coupling constant.
-As the free energy energies of each state are given by $\frac{1}{\beta} \bar{\mathcal{E}}$, with $ \bar{\mathcal{E}}$ being inversely proportional to $g^2_5$, at extreme high temperatures, we must have $g^2_5 \rightarrow 0$, such that $ \bar{\mathcal{E}}_{BH} \approx \bar{\mathcal{E}}_{AdS} \rightarrow \infty$, and the analysis of action densities loses its ability to describe the stability of the system.
+Strong interactions tend to weaken at the limit of extremely high temperatures, indicating a strong instability of hadronic matter.
+This interpretation is consistent with the instability predicted by the specific heat analysis, as we will see in the next section.
 For this reason, we disregard the second phase transition that appears in some intermediate density regimes --- see, for instance, Fig. \ref{fig6}-(C) and (D) --- which indicate the stability of hadronic matter at extreme temperatures, at energy regimes where the free energies are not determinant for describing the stability of QCD matter.
 Complementing the analysis, as the temperature decreases, the $E \rightarrow F$ transitions should not take place, given by states with much lower rotational velocities (when compared to the speed of light), in which the phase transitions should be described by the critical temperature $T_c(\omega l \approx 0)$, at which hadronic matter is always stable at lower temperatures.
 In short, the smooth transitions in the QCD diagram should appear in an intermediate low-density region between the low and extremely high-temperature regimes, understood as a result of relativistic rotations.